Code of Student Rights and Responsibilities

 - Retaliation against any person participating in the conduct process.

-- Failure to comply with consequences imposed following a conduct proceeding.
+- Failure to comply with Educational Consequences imposed following a conduct proceeding.

 - Influencing or attempting to influence another person to commit an abuse of the conduct system.

 Violations of Missouri State University’s Tobacco Use/Smoking Policy.

 Assisting, facilitating, or encouraging, through act or omission, any person or group with committing or attempting to commit a violation of this Code or Federal/State laws and regulations.
 Failure to leave or report a situation where any person is committing or attempting to commit a violation of this Code.